nency-parmar/nency-parmar/README.md

 ⚡ Fun fact: When I'm not coding, you'll find me listening to music or reading novels.

-💻 I have hands-on experience in C, Web Designing, Backend Development, Web Development etc.
+💻 I have hands-on experience in C, Backend Development, Web Development , Python , Flutter & Database etc!!!

-🍃 I enjoy exploring new technologies like Flutter Python to enhance my skill set.
+🍃 I enjoy exploring new technologies like Advance Technologies to enhance my skill set.